prasanna-lmsace/mod_pulse/README.md

    **Upcoming:** Activity completion condition only applies to future enrollments.
 Enabling this option will make the 'Select Activities' option visible.

-   *`'Select Activities: This setting allows you to choose from all available activities within your course that have completion configured.
-This selection determines which specific activities will trigger the automation when their completion conditions are met.`*
+   ***Select Activities:*** This setting allows you to choose from all available activities within your course that have completion configured.
+This selection determines which specific activities will trigger the automation when their completion conditions are met.

+   *`Toggle button - If you enable the toggle button, the provided option will be applied for the 'Activity completion' in the instance; otherwise, the automation templates of the 'Activity completion' option will be applied.`*

 3. **Enrolments**